 Dynamic Search Ad – Data Collection

-If you can’t tell yet, we love data, here’s another sneaky way to collect more of it on your specific audience.
+If you can’t tell yet, we love data, like, a lot.
+Here’s another sneaky way to collect more of it on your specific audience.
 Try creating a DSA Campaign using this audience to capture all related search terms.
 Why is this useful?
-You can effectively find out the types of search queries traffic from your specific audience is conducting that relates to content on your site.
+You can effectively find out the types of search queries your specific audience is conducting that relates to content on your site.
 Important things to note:

 - This information could also potentially inform ad copy, sitelinks or call out extensions.